Yamaoka Tesshū

 Yamaoka Tesshū (山岡 鉄舟), also known as Ono Tetsutarō or Yamaoka Tetsutarō, was a famous samurai of the Bakumatsu period, who played an important role in the Meiji Restoration.
 He is also noted as the founder of the Itto Shoden Muto-ryu school of swordsmanship.
+Along with Katsu Kaishū and Takahashi Deishū they were called “The Three Boats of the Bakumatsu (幕末の三舟)”.

 Early life

 Yamaoka was born in Edo (present-day Tokyo) as Ono Tetsutaro, where his father was a retainer of the Tokugawa shogunate and his mother was the daughter of a Shinto priest from Kashima Shrine.
 Yamaoka practiced swordsmanship from the age of nine, starting in the Jikishinkage-ryū tradition.
 After that he learned Hokushin Ittō-ryū from Inoue Hachirō, who was asked by Yamaoka Tesshū's father to teach his son.
 Later his family moved to Takayama where he began the Nakanishi-ha Ittō-ryū style of fencing.
 When he was seventeen, he returned to Edo and joined the government's Kobukan Military Institute and the Yamaoka School of Spear Fighting under Yamaoka Seizan.
 Not long after Yamaoka had joined the dojo, Seizan died, Yamaoka went on to marry Seizan's sister in order to carry on the Yamaoka name.
 From an early age, Yamaoka showed dedication and talent in the practice of martial arts.
 As he grew up, he became well known for several things: his swordsmanship, calligraphy, drinking and sleeping.